Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Real peace comes from individual free choice to adhere to a virtuous code of ethics leading to peaceful behavior.
 How do we do this with 7 billion individuals?
 This becomes the crux issue of the basic question of The Explanation series: How to bring Peace and Prosperity to Humankind.

-This blog post is an excerpt from chapter 11.9 of the book Audit of the Universe
+This blog post is an excerpt from chapter 2.9 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Two Types of Peace: Enforced and Free Choice.
+Please use the Social Network links just below to share this information from The Explanation, Two Types of Peace: Enforced and Free Choice.
 What’s the Difference?